janfuhrer/podsalsa/docs/slsa/sigstore/README.md

 The following are the major components of the Sigstore project:

-- **Rekor**: An immutable, tamper-resistant ledger of metadata that acts as a transparency log for storing signatures.
+- **[Rekor](https://github.com/sigstore/rekor)**: An immutable, tamper-resistant ledger of metadata that acts as a transparency log for storing signatures.
-- **Cosign**: A tool for signing and verifying artifacts and containers.
+- **[Cosign](https://github.com/sigstore/cosign)**: A tool for signing and verifying artifacts and containers.
-- **Sigstore**: A free-to-use certification authority for code signing certificates.
+- **[Fulcio](https://github.com/sigstore/fulcio)**: A free-to-use certification authority for code signing certificates.

 **Sigstore Trust Root**

 Sigstore's trust model originates from the Trust Root and chains down to the short-lived certificates issued by Fulcio.
-The Trust Root was established during a public root key signing ceremony ([link](https://www.youtube.com/watch?v=GEuFsc8Zm9U) in 2021.
+The Trust Root was established during a public root key signing ceremony ([link](https://www.youtube.com/watch?v=GEuFsc8Zm9U)) in 2021.

 ## Signing